2 4 0 T U R B O . C O M

 My suggestion, if you can afford it, is

 Aeroquip Socketless Hose (pictured below).
 This premium hose has a rubber core and it connects to special barbed Aeroquip Socketless hose fittings.
 Assembly is generally faster and easier than other racing hose fittings.
-And routing hoses is easier because these hoses are more flexible than most other racing hose, which has stainless steel braided covering.
+And routing hoses is easier because these hoses are MORE FLEXIBLE than most other racing hose which has stainless steel braided covering.

 Aeroquip Socketless

-is rated at 300 degrees Fahrenheit.
+is rated at 300 degrees Fahrenheit and 250 PSI.

 More general info can be found here: https://www.jegs.com/p/Aeroquip/Aeroquip-Socketless